SOS Children's Village Bangui

 A pressing need to provide children with loving homes

 SOS Children's Villages became active in the Central African Republic after the country's authorities approached us: the government wanted us to work with children who had lost parental care.
-A feasibility study confirmed the urgent need to provide families and children with material support, access to education and to give them medical care, both preventative and curative.
+A feasibility study confirmed the urgent need to provide children with material support, access to education and to give them medical care, both preventative and curative.
 Our programmes have since adapted and developed according to the needs of the local population.
 The work of our organisation has also been affected by the political unrest; we have worked very hard to support the local community and ensure that the children in our care are safe.

 What we do in Bangui